The #1 Reason Montreal Roofs Leak in Winter: Ice Damming

 Steam-based removal is the safest method.

-Using a roof rake from the ground to remove excess snow near roof edges may help temporarily.
+Using a roof rake from the ground to remove excess snow near roof edges may help reduce short-term risk.

 The Permanent Fix: Summer Preparation